Loading…

 Cautiously.
 Apps Script as a Google service is in the BAA, but anywhere your script sends data outside Google Workspace (an HTTP webhook to a non-HIPAA tool, an email to a non-Workspace address, a third-party API) breaks HIPAA.
 Audit every script.

 Stronger by default, yes.
-Jotform's HIPAA plan is purpose-built for PHI - HIPAA-aware notifications, encrypted attachments, e-signature, conditional logic for medical intake.
+Jotform's HIPAA plan is built for PHI: HIPAA-aware notifications, encrypted attachments, e-signature, conditional logic for medical intake.
 Google Forms is a general-purpose survey tool that happens to be HIPAA-eligible on enterprise Workspace plans.
 For practices that handle real PHI, Jotform's HIPAA plan removes most of the configuration risk.